zacwong2151/tp/docs/UserGuide.md

 * ed/ - End date and time of the event
 * l/ - Location of the event
 * dsc/ - Description of the event
-* m/ - Materials needed for the event
+* m/ - Materials needed for the event and its quantity
 * b/ - Budget for the event

 Restrictions: